Meherene Sami - Portfolio

 There are two aspects of Knowledge - Learning and Knowing.
 Learning involves discovering the characteristics of an abstract concept or a nonabstract thing.
 For example, A theory learned from a textbook may give all the details of the components needed to acquire a skill (viz., what, where, when, why, how, and who).
 The belief behind this process is – “I think it is so (or the author thinks it is so), and hence it is.”
 On the other hand, knowing has its foundation in the conviction – “I know it is so, and hence it is.”
 It can only be likened to the process of discovery through the heart.
 Learning could lead to knowing.

-The learning in the above example is that of the mother pointing to a butterfly and the daughter seeing it.
-Knowing can be summed up as the connection formed in the child’s heart:
+example is that of the mother pointing to a butterfly and the daughter seeing

-(a) to the mother’s guidance.
+(a)to the mother’s guidance.

-(b) to the butterfly waiting to be spotted by the child at that moment.
+(b) to the butterfly waiting to be spotted by the child at

-(c) to the image of the butterfly in the child’s mind being replaced or affirmed by the real image.
+(c) to the image of the butterfly in the child’s mind, being

 (d) to the discovery that she now knows it is there and

-(e) to the happiness that came through their shared understanding of the experience.
+(e) to the happiness that came through their shared

 Reference:

 Memories of a Mystic: An intimate portrait of Pir Vilayat Inayat Khan.
-(2004).
-Pir Vilayat Inayat Khan Digital Archive. https://www.pirvilayatarchive.org/s/pvik/item/209
+(2004).Pir Vilayat Inayat Khan Digital Archive. https://www.pirvilayatarchive.org/s/pvik/item/209